Trampers missing in Kahurangi National Park: Dion Reynolds and Jessica O'Connor found alive after 18 days in bush

 Their parents and O'Connor's colleagues at Abel Tasman Kayaks were hopeful, saying O'Connor knew the area well and both were experienced in the outdoors.

+Staff at Abel Tasman Kayaks were excited at the news but the owner was unavailable for comment.

-A large scale search effort for the pair included search teams with aided by a dog and use of drones to create a heat map of the entire valley system.
+A large scale search effort for the pair included search teams aided by a dog and use of drones to create a heat map of the entire valley system.

+Nelson Bays Area Commander Detective Inspector Paul Borrell told Stuff the pair "seemed to be in reasonably good health".

 Search team never gave up hope